TOOLS

 Renewals

-> 180 Days.
+More than 180 days.
 Support is recommended for a specified project period, usually not in excess of 5 years.
 Prior to the end of a project period, the grantee may apply for renewal of support for a new project period.
 Applications for renewal (competing continuation, Type 2) will be reviewed in the same manner as a new application and will compete for available funds with other applications.

 Records